devacuk/devacuk.github.io/sessions.md

 **Type of session:** Presentation and Demo

 **Description:** An introduction to the IIIF image and presentation APIs that are used for serving and manipulating images online.
 It will also cover the forthcoming IIIF v3 APIs that extends IIIF for audio and video content.
-Tools and websites utilising IIIF will be demoed as well as examples of cool tools from the IIIF Awesome site. https://github.com/IIIF/awesome-iiif
+Tools and websites utilising IIIF will be demoed as well as examples of cool tools from the <a href="https://github.com/IIIF/awesome-iiif">IIIF Awesome</a> site

 **Topics to be covered:**  Online interoperability with images and audio visual content